Meeting the Health Care Needs of Lincoln County

 A general obligation bond is a common type of debt used by states and local governments to raise money for public projects.
 The bond is secured by the government’s pledge to use legally available resources to repay bond holders.
 In this case, the bond will be paid off by lease payments made by Presbyterian, which has leased and operated Lincoln County Medical Center since 1972.

-Lincoln County, in partnership with Presbyterian, is in the process of building a new critical access hospital and a new emergency medical services (EMS) facility in Ruidoso.
-Presbyterian leases and operates Lincoln County Medical Center (LCMC) and will equip, staff and manage the facilities.
+Lincoln County, in partnership with Presbyterian, has opened a new critical access hospital and a new emergency medical services (EMS) facility in Ruidoso.
+Presbyterian leases and operates Lincoln County Medical Center (LCMC) and equips, staffs and manages the facilities.

 This $38.1 million investment enhances the care that Lincoln County Medical Center already provided and will help to retain and attract new physicians to meet the future healthcare needs of our community.